What is ArcCatalog?

 As mentioned ArcCatalog is like a library for GIS data.
 But this library only recognizes GIS formats.
 For example, you can see geodatabases, raster and vector files.
 But you won’t be able to see PDF files unless you tell it to.

 It’s convenient how it re-arranges files into one.
 For example, there are at least 3 mandatory files that make up a shapefile.
-In windows explorer, you’d see 3 separate files (SHP, SHX, DBF).
+In Windows Explorer, you’ll see 3 separate files (SHP, SHX, DBF).
 But in ArcCatalog, it’s just a single shapefile rolled into one.

 ArcCatalog gives you an interface to manage both spatial and non-spatial data.
 It’s easy to browse for spatial data because of its tree view.
-The tree view also helps preparing schemas for geodatabases.
+The tree view also helps prepare schemas for geodatabases.

 Edit Metadata with Convenience

 A big part of managing data is creating metadata.
 Metadata is documentation about data.
-For example, metadata includes:
+Creating metadata ensures that essential information about the dataset, such as its source, quality, and usage, is properly documented.

 - When was the data created?